Coastal Carolina's spring game is Saturday, April 12 at 1:30 p.m.

 On the off week Dave Patenaude stops by and joins Matt Hogue for the weekly call in show

 In his first year, Coastal's offense was among the nation's best in numerous categories while having one of the best seasons in the 10-year program history.
-Coastal rushed for 2,590 yards - second-best total in program history, averaged 199.23 yards per game to rank 25th in the nation; passed for 3,101 yards - second-best total in program history; average 238.54 yards per game - first in the Big South and 34th nationally; and posted a school-record 5,691 yards of total offense, ranking first in the Big South and 18th nationally with an average of 437.77 yards of total offense per game.
-Coastal also set a school record with 58 touchdowns scored and rushing for at least 200 yards in seven straight games while having its second-best season marks for passing TDs (26), 63.1 pass completion percentage and 145.0 pass efficiency.
+Coastal rushed for 2,590 yards -- then second-best total in program history, passed for 3,101 yards -- then second-best total in program history and posted a then school-record 5,691 yards of total offense, ranking first in the Big South and 18th nationally with an average of 437.77 yards of total offense per game.

 Patenaude came to Coastal Carolina after spending two seasons as offensive coordinator and quarterbacks coach at Georgetown University.